FY2022 represents the fiscal year 2021-22 from 1 April 2021 to 31 March 2022 andanalogously for 2021 and FY previously such labelled years.

 Likewise under this policy we have prohibited discrimination retaliation orharassment of any kind against any employee who based on the employee's reasonable beliefthat such conduct or practice have occurred or are occurring reports that information orparticipates in the said investigation.

-No individual in the Company has been denied access to the Audit Committee or itsChairman during the FY2019.
+No individual in the Company has been denied access to the Audit Committee or itsChairman during the FY2021-22.

-The Secretarial Audit Report does not contain any qualification reservation or adverseremark and therefore do not call for any further comments.
+The Secretarial Audit Report does not contain any qualiication reservation or adverseremark and therefore does not call for any further comments.

 During the year under review the Company has duly complied with the applicableprovisions of the Secretarial Standards on Meetings of the Board of Directors (SS-1) andGeneral Meetings (SS-2) issued by The Institute of Company Secretaries of India (ICSI).